 If you are facing a tooth extraction, it can seem a little daunting and nerve-wracking.
 But did you know that tooth extraction is a fairly standard dental procedure?
 This article will discuss tooth extraction and what you need to know.

-Tooth Extractions: What You Need To Know
+Tooth Extraction: What You Need To Know

-There are two types of tooth extraction procedures.
-Your dentist can do a simple extraction.
-During a simple extraction, your dentist will numb the area, loosen the tooth with an instrument called an elevator, then remove it with dental forceps.
+- A simple extraction is the removal of a tooth that is visible in your mouth.
+It’s common for a general dentist to perform simple extractions.
+During a simple extraction, your dentist will numb the tooth and gum tissue and loosen the tooth with an instrument called an elevator before removing it with dental forceps.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.